RakhithJK/spyder-ide-spyder-wiki/Anaconda-stopped-funding-Spyder.md

+### Important note

+This page is quite out of date, and kept only for historical purposes.
+For the current version, see [Current Funding and Development Status](https://github.com/spyder-ide/spyder/wiki/Current-Funding-and-Development-Status).

 ### The problem

 [Anaconda, Inc](https://www.anaconda.com/) was supporting Spyder with a team of four developers working part time for the project for a year and a half.
 Unfortunately, that sponsorship ended in mid November 2017.